Baptiste-Turpin/likelyprofiler/README.md

 Profile likelihood confidence intervals for parameter uncertainty quantification.

 This package provides robust methods for computing profile likelihood confidence intervals using grid-based optimization.
 Profile likelihood is particularly valuable when asymptotic approximations may be unreliable or when the likelihood surface is non-quadratic.
 The package supports multiple optimization algorithms including base R's `optim`, `DEoptim`, and custom user-defined optimizers, with optional parallel computation for faster execution.
+Bootstrap likelihood ratio tests provide data-driven confidence thresholds as an alternative to asymptotic chi-squared approximations.

 ## Version
 The package was tested using R version 4.5.0 (2025-04-11).